WebReflection/redefine/README.md

     npm install wru
     wru test/redefine.js

-To alunch tests in any browser simply do `open test.html` in OSX or just double click the test.html file.
+To launch tests in any browser simply do `open test.html` in OSX or just double click the test.html file.
 If your browser needs a web server in order to load files locally, simply this:

     npm install polpetta
     polpetta ./